patriciamcphee/aboutme/_docs/quick-start-mobile-sdk-android.md

       pscmdesigns.getConversationFragment(LPAuthenticationParams lpAuthenticationParams, ConversationViewParams params‎);
       ```

-      When using fragment mode, you could use the provided SDK callbacks in your app in order to implement functionalities such as menu items, action bar
+      When using fragment mode, you could use the provided SDK callbacks in your app to implement functionalities such as menu items, action bar
 indications, agent name, and typing indicator.

-4. **Initialize your application.** We have provided examples to use to help
-    you get started.
-The demo account has basic features available for
-    demonstrating the Conversational Commerce experience in the LiveEngage
+4. **Initialize your application.** We have provided examples to use to help you get started.
+The demo account has basic features available for demonstrating the Conversational Commerce experience in the LiveEngage
     console.

     - **CodeFlow**